Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "But there’s no time left over to bang on steel, go for walks, write down your findings or sky-think."

 "Not much, no. Giving up being Sky-Thinker meant giving up sky-thinking.
-I worried about that before, accepted it, but...I get a little bit of time in the morning, maybe before sleep…"
+I worried about that before, accepted it, but...
+I get a little bit of time in the morning, maybe before sleep…"

 "I should point out that Yan found time for steel, even if not as much as you."